fabfog/dxbox-docs/blog/2025-11-12-Command-Bus/index.md

 1.  **Distributed logic:** business logic and side effects are scattered across thunks/sagas (middleware) and reducers, making it difficult to find the single source of truth for a complex operation like "Update user profile."
 2.  **Monolithic state reliance:** every action is designed to interact with a single, often massive, global state object.
 This creates strong coupling between components and the state structure, inhibiting micro-frontend architectures or feature modularity.
 3.  **Domain state pollution with UI state properties:** since Redux Actions typically don't return an event or outcome, developers often resort to injecting UI-specific data (e.g., isLoading, isSubmitting, isModalOpen) into the global store to manage side effects and display UI states.
-This leads to "state pollution," where the global store—intended to hold immutable domain truths (e.g., User data, Product lists)—is unnecessarily burdened with transient, local UI concerns.
+This leads to "state pollution," where the global store — intended to hold granitic domain truths (e.g., User data, Product lists) — is unnecessarily burdened with transient, local UI concerns.

 The **Command Bus** solves these problems by enforcing **Command-handler separation**.